-- You must not attempt to disable or bypass anti-virus, malware or other security protection, and you should take care not to introduce viruses or malware.
-If you discover a virus or malware, you must notify ICT immediately. - You must not use the email systems in a way that could affect its reliability or effectiveness, for example distributing chain letters or spam. - You must only use software that is appropriately licensed and materials which are not copyrighted, or for which you have been granted use.
+- You must not attempt to disable or bypass anti-virus, malware or other information security controls, and you should take care not to introduce viruses or malware.
+If you discover a virus or malware, you must notify ICT immediately. - You must not expose the Council to risk by clicking on links or opening suspicious attachments to phishing or scam emails. - You must not use the email systems in a way that could affect its reliability or effectiveness, for example distributing chain letters or spam. - You must only use software that is appropriately licensed and materials which are not copyrighted, or for which you have been granted use.